elastic/prodfiler-documentation/kubernetes.md

 The agent is deployed as a DaemonSet and requires a `privileged` security context as it needs access to the nodes' kernel features.

+Before installing Prodfiler, verify that your nodes meet the [support requirements](README.md#supported-platforms).

 ## Quick start installation

 * Create a namespace to host Prodfiler (and optionally label it), here we use `prodfiler`: